 Open edx is a great open-source learning management system, but it's also an all-inclusive monolith.
 As such, there are some significant drawbacks to using this platform for your project needs.
 One of the biggest pain points comes when making small changes.
 Such as changing text on landing pages or updating the logo can take a good amount of the developer's time due to needing code modifications and recompiling assets from servers with every little change made in place.

 We've created content types in Strapi for all of our UI components and stored their frontend data there.
-Some content gets created manually by CMS admins, while some is automatically generated when there's a new build on the frontend.
+Some content gets created manually by CMS admins, while some are automatically generated when there's a new build on the frontend.
 We can now build our frontend using Next.js by fetching UI data from Strapi APIs.
-It's now possible to make changes in the UI without any technical skills, and our administration team can do it right from Strapi dashboard and when their changes is done with a click of button it shows up in our platform.
+It's now possible to make changes in the UI without any technical skills, and our administration team can do it right from Strapi dashboard and when their changes are done with a click of a button it shows up in our platform.

 Before we start, let's answer some key questions to make sure we're on the right track.

 A monolithic system is a software system with one code base and all the functionality included.